 If you prefer to use a different style of pointer, continue pressing the Enter button to select the desired style.
-Three preset options are available, but you customize the look of each one (see page 57).
+Three preset options are available, but you can customize the look of each one (see page 61).

-- 2. Use the \bigcirc pointer button on the remote control to position the pointer on the screen. - 3.
+- 2. Use the pointer button on the remote control to position the pointer on the screen. - 3.
 To draw a straight line, place the pointer where you want the line to begin and press Enter.
-Move the pointer to where you want the line to end, and press Enter again. - 5.
+Move the pointer to where you want the line to end, and press Enter again. - 4.
+To draw a curved line, place the pointer at the start of the line, then press and hold the Enter button until it lights up.
+Then use the pointer button to move the pointer and draw on the screen.
+Press ESC when done. - 5.
 If you want to draw additional lines, repeat steps 3 and 4. - 6.
 When done drawing, press ESC to clear the screen.